In sales you need to start with a lead’s problem, then diagnose the right solution.

 Ask open questionsUse questions that open up discussions.
 For example, “Is there anything else we need to cover” or “Do you think this solution would meet your needs”.
 Your goal is to keep the conversation flowing, and build rapport.

-Use “The 3 Whys” approachWhy does your prospect need your solution?
+Use “The 3 Whys” approachWhy does your lead need your solution?

 (are you sure they need it?)